· ·

 The Best Day Trips from Athens

-Greek history spans over centuries as findings of excavations show that the first settlement in Ancient Greece dates from the Palaeolithic era (11,000-3,000 BC).
+Greek history spans centuries, as excavation findings show that the first settlement in Ancient Greece dates from the Palaeolithic era (11,000-3,000 BC).
 In the 8th century BC, the civilization of Ancient Greece appeared in the light of world history.
 Throughout the ages, the Greeks have been building and leaving history behind them in the form of impressive archaeological sites, among others.

-Greece has innumerous tourist attractions and a significant amount of historical sightseeings that would take a lifetime to visit all.
-The good news is that Greece is a relatively small country, which allows its visitors to roam easily and quickly from the capital city of Athens to some of the most important attractions which are geographically near, or not.
+Greece has numerous tourist attractions and a significant amount of historical sightseeing that would take a lifetime to visit.
+The good news is that Greece is a relatively small country, which allows its visitors to roam easily and quickly from the capital city of Athens to some of the most important attractions that are geographically near or not.

-We have created a list with the top 10 best day trips from Athens for those seeking to expand their adventure a little further.
+We have created a list of the top 10 best day trips from Athens for those seeking to expand their adventure a little further.

 Top 10 best day trips from Athens